i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/passive-monitoring/enable-snmp-traps.md

 2. Once the SNMP trap has been received, it is sent to the ‘centreontrapdforward’ script which writes the information received in a buffer folder (by default **/var/spool/centreontrapd/**).
-3. The ‘centreontrapd’ service reads the information received in the buffer folder and interprets the traps received checking, in the centreon database, the actions necessary to process these events.
+3. The ‘centreontrapd’ service reads the information received in the buffer folder and interprets the traps received checking, in the i-Vertix database, the actions necessary to process these events.
 4. The ‘centreontrapd’ service transmits the information to the scheduler or the ‘gorgoned’ service (to send the information to a remote scheduler) which changes the status and the information associated with service to which the SNMP trap is linked.